 For details regarding the due date, the employees may refer to the notification email sent to them or check it under the “Action Items” of their eMPF account.

 Employees are strongly encouraged to complete the enrolment application via the eMPF Platform.
 However, if an employee is not willing to register with eMPF, the employer can submit the employee’s enrolment form, completed by both the employer and the employee, to the eMPF Platform by post (P.O.
 Box 98929, Tsim Sha Tsui Post Office), email (forms@support.empf.org.hk) or fax (3197 2988), or to any of the eMPF Service Centres in person.
 Please click here for the location details.
+You are strongly recommended to make an appointment in advance to save time queuing.

 The mobile numbers of the employees are mandatory fields that must be provided by the employer.
 While email addresses are optional, we recommend that employers also provide employees’ email addresses to give eMPF Platform an additional means of contacting employees.